salve-org/collegamento/docs/source/classes.rst

 ``Request``
 ***********

 The ``Request`` class is a TypedDict meant to provide a framework for items given to functions used by the IPC.
-It *will* almsot always contain extra items regardless of the fact that that's not supposed to happen (just add ``# type: ignore`` to the end of the line to shut up the langserver).
+It *will* almsot always contain extra items regardless of the fact that they aren't outlined in the ``TypedDict`` (just add ``# type: ignore`` to the end of the line to shut up the langserver).
 The data provided will not be typed checked to make sure its proper.
 The responsibility of data rests on the user.

 .. _Response Overview: